Muaha/docker-vue/README.md

 image name needs to be pasted into docker-compose file at images tag.

 ### Compiles and hot-reloads for development
+**ATTENTION:** `docker-compose` requires an existing image.
+To build this image, see "Project setup"
 ```
 > docker-compose up
 ```